-In June 2020, the consolidated funds were granted Economic Injury Disaster Loans, which are secured by the assets of the respective funds and have a fixed interest rate of 3.75 % and mature in June 2050.
-At March 31, 2024 and December 31, 2023, the outstanding principal balance was \$0.2 million and \$0.5 million, respectively.
+In June 2020, the consolidated funds were granted Economic Injury Disaster Loans, which were secured by the assets of the respective funds and had a fixed interest rate of 3.75 % and matured in June 2050.
+At June 30, 2024, there was no outstanding principal balance.
+At December 31, 2023, the outstanding principal balance was \$0.5 million.
 Fixed monthly installment payments began in December 2022 with payments applied first to accrued interest and then the balance, if any, will be applied to principal outstanding.
 The loans allow for prepayment of principal plus accrued interest prior to maturity.
 The loan agreements contain certain usual and customary restrictions and covenants relating to, among other things, insurance, and other indebtedness.
 In addition, the terms of the loans include a cross-default provision whereby the Small Business Administration may, in its discretion, without notice or demand require immediate payment of all amounts outstanding under the loans.